A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Proof of Convergence

 \end{definition}

-\begin{assumption} We assume a fully non-parametric form for the utility and state transition function to avoid having a parametric-form dependent proof\footnote{One can argue that a fully non-parametric form can be regarded as a parameterization form itself.
-However, we believe it is the most flexible form, and any functional form can be drawn from its results.
-Additionally, it is a common practice in the literature to estimate the state transition function non-parametricly.}, i.e., $\bar{u}(x,\pi,j;\theta, \Pii)$ and $g(x,\pi|x',\pi',j;\Pii)$ are constant for each combination of states, $\{x,\pi\}$, and decision $d$. \end{assumption} \begin{assumption} There is no data pattern that is not discoverable with a single split. \end{assumption} Assumption \ref{assumption:no_bad_pattern} is common for all the algorithms that are based on recursive partitioning.
+\begin{assumption} We assume a fully non-parametric form for the flow utility and state transition function to avoid dependence on parametric functions for the proof and keep the analysis general, i.e., $\bar{u}(x,\pi,d;\theta, \Pii)$ and $g(x,\pi|x',\pi',j;\Pii)$ are constant for each combination of states, $\{x,\pi\}$, and decision $d$. \end{assumption} \begin{assumption} There is no data pattern that is not discoverable with a single split. \end{assumption} Assumption \ref{assumption:no_bad_pattern} is common to all algorithms that are based on recursive partitioning.
 It has been shown that some patterns cannot be captured by recursive partitioning, even when the number of observations goes to infinity \citep{Biau_etal_2008}.
 A simple example of such patterns is presented in Figure \ref{figure:bad_pattern}.
 Assume observations are uniformly distributed throughout the covariate space.
 Also, assume that the flow utility in the crosshatched regions is $l$ and it is $h$ in the non-crosshatched regions.
 Any split would result in two sub-partitions with a similar number of observations in the crosshatched and non-crosshatched regions.
 The average utility would be equal to $\frac{h+l}{2}$ in the resulting two sub-partitions.
 Since the split does not increase $\LL_{dc}$, the algorithm does not add it to its discretization.
 Generally, recursive partitioning cannot capture variational patterns that are symmetric in a way that any splits would lead to two sub-partition with a similar average statistic.